-We believe that creating long-term value for our shareholders implicitly requires enacting and executing sustainable business practices and strategies that, while delivering competitive returns and executing on our strategic initiatives, also take into account Environment, Social and Governance (ESG) issues.
+We believe that creating long-term value for our shareholders implicitly requires enacting and executing sustainable business practices and strategies that, while delivering competitive returns and executing on our strategic initiatives, also incorporate Environmental, Social and Governance (ESG) considerations into our operations.

 Our Board plays a pivotal role in ESG, with oversight of all elements of the programs.